Airplay receiver with Orange Pi. How to make your HiFi sound system wireless.

 apt-get update

-# fix locale first
+apt-get upgrade# fix locale first

 apt-get install --reinstall language-pack-en -y